docker/docs/swarm/discovery.md

     This example creates a file named `/tmp/my_cluster`.
 You can use any name you like.

-2. Start the Swarm manager on any machine.
+2. Start the swarm manager on any machine.

         swarm manage -H tcp://<swarm_ip:swarm_port> file:///tmp/my_cluster